28 Nursing Interview Questions & Answers To Land Your Dream Job- 2022 Guide

-This made my tasks a little more exhausting than they should have been as I had to shoulder the extra responsibility.
-After about 6 months of this I was starting to get a little worn down and felt I wasn’t giving my own patients they proper attention they should be receiving.
-So that was a bit annoying.
-But, as I said, I never hated the job or became resentful.
+As a result of having to bear the additional burden, my responsibilities were a bit more taxing than they should have been.
+After about 6 months of this, I was beginning to feel a bit worn out and worried that I wasn’t giving my patients the care they deserved.
+So that was a little vexing.
+But, as I already said, I never disliked or resented my work.

 A: Quite honestly, it is your cardiac care unit.
-As I mentioned earlier, I have a particularly strong interest in cardiology and you hospital has has one of the top three cardiac units in the country.
+As I mentioned earlier, I have a particularly strong interest in cardiology and your hospital has one of the top three cardiac units in the country.

 I really want to get as much nursing experience as I can with cardiac patients in a hospital that is leading the way with the latest heart research and procedures.
 Your facility has a very good reputation for its programs and population and I believe I can gain a lot by working here.